poltak/poltak.github.io/src/routes/(app)/+page.md

 Fast forward to today, and I’ve spent over a decade as a professional remote software developer.
 Software isn't just a career for me; it’s a craft I’m still obsessed with.
 I’m constantly evolving, tinkering, and remolding myself to work with different technologies and constraints.
 It's been a hell of a journey so far, and I’m just getting started.

+I recently set up a Kindle highlights browser.
+You can [browse my personal Kindle clippings](/fun/kindle-highlights-viewer?source=site) if you're curious about what I've read over the years.
+I stopped using a Kindle ~1 year ago for reading, in favour of an iPad Mini, so these are currently static until I figure out how to incorporate my highlights from there.

 <style>
 p {
     line-height: 2rem;